Flowery Branch High School

 Flowery Branch High School is a four-year public high school located in Flowery Branch, Georgia, United States, operated by Hall County Schools.
-The school serves the communities of Flowery Branch, Buford, and part of Braselton.
 In 2007, Flowery Branch was voted Georgia's High School of Excellence.
 It is one of seven high schools in the district and enrolls about 1,600 students.

+The attendance boundary includes eastern portions of Flowery Branch.
+The school also serves areas with Buford postal addresses that are not in the Buford city limits.

 History

 A previous school named Flowery Branch High School burned down in 1943.
 Afterwards, students continued their education at neighboring schools.
 Many years later in 2002, Hall County Schools added two new high schools, a new Flowery Branch High School and Chestatee High School in the northern part of the county.
 FBHS was opened on Hog Mountain Road to relieve neighboring Johnson High School and West Hall High School.

 Hall County experienced a 29% growth rate over the period of 2000 to 2010.
 The Flowery Branch High School had a 44.58% growth rate over this same time.

 In 2012, Flowery Branch High School received a charter from the Georgia Department of Education, which allowed for a Global Studies and Leadership Academy.
 The school dissolved the charter and began a STEAM program of choice in 2017.